Sleep Problems and the Elderly

-What follows are some common, normal changes to sleep patterns that seniors can expect to see over the years, plus abnormal changes that require further investigation.
+What follows are some common, normal changes to sleeping patterns that seniors can expect to see over the years, plus abnormal changes that require further investigation.

-“As you get older, not only will you likely have more trouble falling asleep, but you can expect shorter duration of sleep,” says Chris Bratner, a Certified Sleep Science Coach at SleepZoo.com.
+“As you get older, not only will you likely have more trouble falling asleep, but you can expect shorter duration,” says Chris Bratner, a Certified Sleep Science Coach at SleepZoo.com.
 “In fact, while experts recommend 7-9 hours for most adults, seniors are recommended to get 7-8 hours.”
-Some seniors can even sleep as little as 5 hours per night and still function without impairment.
+Some seniors can even get as little as 5 hours per night and still function without impairment.

 Even if you’ve spent the past 60 years going to bed at 10 p.m. and waking at 6 a.m., there’s no guarantee that pattern will continue once you reach a certain age.
 In fact, it’s more likely that you’ll experience some major changes in your sleep schedule and may never completely resettle into a predictable routine.

-As we age, we tend to spend less time in slow-wave sleep — the portion of our sleep cycle known as the “restorative phase” — as well as less time in rapid eye movement sleep, or REM sleep.
+As we age, we tend to spend less time in slow-wave sleep — the portion of our cycle known as the “restorative phase” — as well as less time in rapid eye movement (REM) sleep.
 Without ample time to heal, build muscle and store energy, everything from mood to strength is ultimately affected.
-Changes in this so-called “sleep architecture” could be a normal part of aging, but they could also be traced to inorganic causes (psychiatric disorders and physical illness, for example) and lead to progressively disrupted sleep.
+Changes in this so-called “sleep architecture” could be a normal part of aging, but they could also be traced to inorganic causes (psychiatric disorders and physical illness, for example) and lead to progressively disrupted sleeping patterns.

-Occasionally waking up to use the restroom or get a drink of water isn’t in itself a red flag, but if you find yourself dragged from sleep by an urgent bladder more than once per night, there may be an underlying issue.
+Occasionally waking up to use the restroom or get a drink of water isn’t in itself a red flag, but if you find yourself wakend by an urgent bladder more than once per night, there may be an underlying issue.

 “Causes could be an enlarged prostate, hormone changes or sleep apnea,” says Dr. Kent Smith, a pioneer in the field of dental sleep medicine and host of “Pillow Talk,” a weekly broadcast program on KAAM 770 in Dallas.
 “These, in addition to insomnia onset in later years, would be reason to seek the advice of your doctor.”

-Even more taxing than repeated awakening is the inability to get to sleep at all.
+Even more taxing than repeated awakening is the inability to get any shut-eye at all.
 About one-third of the population suffers from at least mild insomnia, and elderly people with existing health problems are at even greater risk.
-Plus, researchers have found a link between in insomnia and increased fall risk due to contributing factors such as more time spent moving around in the dark, impaired psycho-motor function and issues with balance and reaction time.
+Plus, researchers have found a link between insomnia and increased fall risk due to contributing factors such as more time spent moving around in the dark, impaired psychomotor function, and issues with balance and reaction time.

 Smith also advises patients to speak up if they see their partner gasping during sleep or if they find themselves awakened by their own gasping.
-Shortness of breath and excessive daytime drowsiness can both be indicative of sleep apnea, a serious condition in which breathing repeatedly stops and starts during sleep.
+Shortness of breath and excessive daytime drowsiness can both be indicative of sleep apnea, a serious condition in which breathing repeatedly stops and starts while you’re asleep.
 There are several types of sleep apnea, each with a different cause.
-Diagnosis often depends on a sleep study, and treatments range from surgery to home continuous positive airway pressure (CPAP) machines.
+Diagnosis often depends on the study, and treatments range from surgery to home continuous positive airway pressure (CPAP) machines.

 How to Improve Your Sleep (At Any Age)

 - Cut back on coffee and tea.
-The older we are, the longer it takes to metabolize caffeine, and what you drink in the morning could still affect your sleep at night.
+The older we are, the longer it takes to metabolize caffeine, and what you drink in the morning could still affect you at night.

 - Create a sleep-conducive environment.
 “Sleeping in a dark, cool environment, void of technology, is ideal,” says Smith.

 - Seek out interaction during the day.
-Getting involved with your community, staying active and engaging in meaningful conversation exercise your brain and your body so you’re ready for rest once it’s lights out.
+Getting involved with your community, staying active, and engaging in the meaningful conversation exercise your brain and your body so you’re ready for rest once it’s lights out.

 - Play white noise or nature sounds.
 This helps drown out the neighbors or traffic noise, allowing you to drift off more easily.